What is a Beamsplitter?

 Plate Beamsplitters – Spectrally non-selective over the visible spectrum so that both split beams remain relatively neutral in color.
 Since there is very little light loss due to absorption, the sum of the reflected and transmitted beam intensity nearly equals that of the incident beam.

-Polka-Dot Beam Splitters – Polka-Dot Beamsplitters can provide a near constant reflection to transmission ratio from 250 nm to over 2.0 µm with minimal angle sensitivity.
-In production, micron-scale “Polka-Dots” of aluminum are deposited on the substrate.
-These Polka-Dots reflect the incident light, while the uncoated area allows the remaining light to transmit.
+Polka-Dot Beamsplitters – Provide a near constant reflection to transmission ratio from 250nm to over 2.0µm with minimal angle sensitivity.
+In production, micron-scale “polka-dots” of aluminum are deposited on the substrate.
+These polka-dots reflect the incident light, while the uncoated area allows the remaining light to transmit.

-Dichroic Beam Splitters – Designed for use at 45° AOI, our Dichroic Beamsplitters are optimized to provide high transmission of one spectral band, while reflecting a second spectral band, with a very sharp transition slope between these two bands.
+Dichroic Beamsplitters – Optimized to provide high transmission of one spectral band, while reflecting a second spectral band, with a very sharp transition slope between these two bands.
 Designed for use at 45° AOI.

 Transmission Grating Beamsplitters – Designed for the useful division of He-Ne lasers, and multiple laser line separation.
 The transmitted beam is split into multiple diffracted orders.

 To meet the challenging application requirements in aerospace, defense, and healthcare they must undergo a number of critical testing procedures ranging from atomic force and optical microscopy to diffraction grating efficiency measurements and accelerated environmental testing.
 Dynasil’s manufacturing facilities are ISO 9001:2015 certified to ensure that our procedures and products meet the highest quality and performance standards.

 More on our blog…

 Beamsplitters – A Vanguard of Modern Technology